The main screen of the PIT is shown below. It is divided into three main sections:

 Use of Other Facilities or Resources: List any applications to non-Gemini facilities that are related to this proposal.

 Previous Use of Gemini: List allocations of telescope time on Gemini to the PI during the last 2 years, together with the current status of the data.
-You can locate the Gemini proposal ID and percentage completion for queue programs using the Queue and Schedules Queue Summary or Classical Schedule pages [FIX LINK], where you can use your browser to search for the PI name or the proposal title.
+You can locate the Gemini proposal ID and percentage completion using the appropriate link on the Schedules and Queue page.
+You can use your browser to search for the PI name or the proposal title.

 Distribution of Targets (LLP proposals only): List the approximate distribution of hours per semester and per RA bin for the entire allocation request of the LLP proposal.
 If your request includes observations at multiple observing constraints (i.e. IQ70 and IQ85 observations), please indicate the number of hours in each bin at each condition state.
 The table does not count towards page limits.